cider-plugins/cider-github-trigger/README.md

 Build GitHub pull requests with Cider

 This Cider plugin listens for `github.pull_request` events and triggers Cider builds of the relevant repositories.
-It saves the output into Redis, which is then publicly accessible using a built-in web server.
+It saves the output into Redis.
+The output is then publicly accessible using a built-in web server.
 Once the build is finished, `cider.build.finished` event is emitted, which contains the build results as well as the URL that can be used to access the output.